backdrop-contrib/matomo_reports/README.md

 Matomo Reports
 ==============

-This module adds a Matomo Reports section and imports key traffic information from your Matomo server.
+This module adds reports for a Matomo installation to the Reports section of your Backdrop CMS site and imports key traffic information from your Matomo server.

 Project homepage: https://github.com/backdrop-contrib/matomo_reports